 The FPGA-based approach involves configuring a ready-to-use FPGA application according to the given Simscape Electrical™ (Specialized Power Systems) model.
 This achieves low latency HIL simulation.
 Using the processor-based approach, an extension library is available for modifying a Simscape Electrical™ (Specialized Power Systems) model to allow real-time-capable code generation on dSPACE real-time processors by means of Simulink Coder™.

 For FPGA-based simulation, there are preconfigured FPGA applications to allow easy integration without time-consuming FPGA synthesis.
-In particular, no FPGA-specific software is required.
-For processor-based simulation, there are mean value models for bridge circuits used in power electronics to assure precise simulation of power semiconductor switching devices.
+In particular, no FPGA-specific knowledge or software is required.
+For processor-based simulation, there are mean value models for different bridge circuits used in power electronics to assure precise simulation of power semiconductor switching devices.
 Library functions for easy integration of multirate systems help avoid interference effects.

 The speed of both simulation types is increased by precalculating the model states.
 By providing model separation (model splitting), the package lets you use multiple dSPACE real-time platforms simultaneously for computation.
 An integrated scope function lets you capture high-frequency signals within the FPGA clock rate.
 Furthermore, diverse comfortable analysis tools let you examine your model with regard to stability, switch combinations, and FPGA capability.

 |FPGA-based approach – low-latency simulation down to a step size of 400 ns||